-14. Information security
+13. Information Security

-The school's Information Security Policy covers the creation, acquisition, retention, transit, use, and disposal of all forms of information.
+This policy covers the creation, acquisition, retention, transit, use, and disposal of all forms of information.

-It applies to all employees and School Governors; it also applies to volunteers, work experience candidates, and all staff of service delivery partners and other organisations who handle information for which the school is responsible.
-It will form the basis of contractual responsibilities in contracts with Data Processors where reference is made to the school's Data Protection and Information Security Policy.
+It applies to all employees and school governors; it also applies to volunteers, work experience candidates, and all staff of service delivery partners and other organisations who handle information for which the school is responsible.
+It will form the basis of contractual responsibilities in contracts with data processors where reference is made to the school's Data Protection and Information Security Policy.

-It is the policy of the School that:
+It is the policy of the school that:

-- we will protect information from a loss of: - confidentiality (ensuring that information is accessible only to authorised individuals) - integrity (safeguarding the accuracy and completeness of information) - availability (ensuring that authorised users have access to relevant information when required) - o relevance (only keeping what we need for as long as it is needed) - we will meet all regulatory and legislative information management requirements - we will maintain business continuity plans - we will deliver appropriate information security training to all staff - we will make available appropriate and secure tools to all staff - we will report and follow-up all breaches of information security, actual or suspected
+- we will protect information from a loss of: - confidentiality (ensuring that information is accessible only to authorised individuals) - integrity (safeguarding the accuracy and completeness of information) - availability (ensuring that authorised users have access to relevant information when required) - o relevance (only keeping what we need for as long as it is needed) - we will meet all regulatory and legislative information management requirements - we will maintain business continuity plans - we will deliver appropriate information security training to all staff - · we will make available appropriate and secure tools to all staff - we will report and follow-up all breaches of information security, actual or suspected